St. Nicholas (magazine): St. Nicholas League

-People
+Long-term editors

 Mary Mapes Dodge as editor

 From 1873 until 1881, Mary Mapes Dodge was involved with the day-to-day operations of all aspects of St. Nicholas.
 She created the magazine departments, wrote the monthly column Jack-in-the-Pulpit, and contributed many stories and poems.

 In the first issue she explained why she chose St. Nicholas for the name of the magazine:

 Is he not the boys' and girls' own Saint, the especial friend of young Americans?...
 And what is more, isn't he the kindest, best, and jolliest old dear that ever was known?...
 He has attended so many heart-warmings in his long, long day that he glows without knowing it, and, coming as he does, at a holy time, casts a light upon the children's faces that lasts from year to year....
 Never to dim this light, young friends, by word or token, to make it even brighter, when we can, in good, pleasant helpful ways, and to clear away clouds that sometimes shut it out, is our aim and prayer.

 In order to retain her juvenile readers for many years, Dodge created departments for different age groups.
 For Very Little Folks (1873–1897) was a page of simple stories printed in large type.
 The Puzzle Box contained riddles, math and word games.
 Young Contributors Department (begun in 1875) encouraged the writing skills of older children.
 The Agassiz Association was begun in 1885 to develop the awareness of nature, and the importance of conservation.
 Hundreds of Agassiz chapters were organized across the nation, and reports of activities were printed in the department.

 Dodge knew many famous writers, and was able to persuade them to submit their work to her magazine.
 Frances Hodgson Burnett's novel Little Lord Fauntleroy first appeared as a St. Nicholas serial, beginning in the November 1885 issue.
 Her novella Sara Crewe appeared in the December 1887 issue.
 Other novels to be serialized in St. Nicholas were Louisa May Alcott's Eight Cousins and Mark Twain's Tom Sawyer Abroad.
 Dodge asked Rudyard Kipling to do a fiction series, and he sent her the Jungle Book stories.

 Within a few years, St. Nicholas increased in size to 96 pages, and reached a circulation of 70,000 subscribers.

 In 1881, the Scribner publishing house withdrew from ownership of its two magazines, and they were purchased by The Century Company.
 Scribner's Monthly became Century Magazine, and St. Nicholas: Scribner's Illustrated Magazine for Girls and Boys became St. Nicholas: An Illustrated Magazine for Young Folks.
 The printing and art facilities of the prosperous new owner was made available to St. Nicholas, and the magazine continued to thrive.

 Dodge's eldest son, Harry, died in 1881.
 In her grief she relinquished much of her responsibilities to her assistant editor, William Fayal Clarke.
 Though no longer in control of all day-to-day operations, Dodge continued working at St. Nicholas until her death in 1905.